ugh82/react-app-protect/README.md

 > Password protect a react app.

-> Simple password field, not a replacment for basic auth.
+> Simple password field, not a replacement for basic auth.

 > Not secure at all.